I include a lot of balance/stability work in all my classes and with my training clients. Why? How about these statistics?

 Running, sports like soccer, walking an enthusiastic dog, paddle-boarding, chasing a toddler, getting in and out of a kayak, climbing a step ladder, hiking on uneven terrain, stepping off a curb, carrying groceries up stairs… these are all activities with a risk of falling.

 Stabilization training doesn’t guarantee you’ll never fall but it reduces the likelihood because it helps strengthen stabilizing muscles, helps the brain-body connection with proprioception, and improves reflexes.

 If you don’t currently include stability work in your exercise routine, please do!

 You can start as simply as balancing on one foot while making coffee or waiting in the checkout line at the grocery store.
 Raise one knee in front of you and hold; hold on (lightly) to a sturdy chair if needed.
 Progress this by doing a step up to balance.
 Using a box or step at your gym, or the bottom step in staircase at home, step up then raise the knee of the other leg and hold in a balance position.
 Step down and repeat with the other leg.
 Progress this further by holding dumbbells in each hand.

 Or you can take any traditional standing exercise — like bicep curls — and perform some sets while balancing on one leg.
 Also try doing seated exercises on a stability ball instead of a weight bench.
 Don’t be surprised if you have to go down a bit in the usual weight you use for a particular exercise; the instability you’re adding makes the entire exercise more challenging.
 This is also a great way to progress an exercise if you’re not quite ready to go up in weight.

-In an upcoming post, I’ll share a video tutorial with basic exercises you can do anywhere to help improve your balance and strength!
+See THIS POST for a video demo of some of my favorite stability exercises you can do anywhere to help improve your balance and strength!